mahsahadian/EdgeBenchmarkTool/README.md

 Benchmarking tool for IoT environments

 IoTDB-benchmark is a tool for benchmarking the edge device.
 It is capable of monitoring the resources through different load.
-Measurements such as CPU, Memory, DiskI/O and Network
+Measurements such as CPU, Memory, DiskI/O and Network.
+Also, we take advantage of EMU-IoT-Gateway to generate the data from the Camera (simulating the real sensors).

 Main Features: